 - Behavioral therapy: This therapy improves the response of the patients to trauma-related events and activities.

-- Medications: Selective serotonin reuptake inhibitors and Clomipramine are most commonly used for the treatment.
+- Medications: Selective serotonin reuptake inhibitors and clomipramine are the most commonly used treatments.